My experiences with different boats on 3-9 month Expeditions !

 My recommendation for a Yukon expedition.

 There is no better way to enjoy the Yukon!
-This catamaran was so far the best (affordable) boat on my expeditions!
+This catamaran was the best (affordable) boat on my expeditions so far!

-SPREU tubes unfortunately are out of the question in the future because they can no longer be ( affordable ) transported in the plane !
+SPREU tubes are out of the question for the future, as they can no longer be (affordably) transported by air!

 My conclusion: